Application open: 10 December 2019

 Accepting a Grant

-- Successful applicants will be required to enter into an Agreement with the ACT Government setting out the terms and conditions for which funding will be provided, including acquittal requirements within the agreed timeframe; this Agreement will be either a Deed of Grant or Letter of Offer.
+- Successful applicants will be required to enter into an Agreement with the ACT Government setting out the terms and conditions for which funding will be provided, including acquittal requirements within the agreed timeframe; this Agreement will be a Letter of Offer.

 - Funds may be spent only on items and activities specified in the Agreement.
 Any unspent funds must be returned to the Community Services Directorate.